wahlquisty/seamless-tci-mpc/README.md

 # seamless-tci-mpc
-Code for reproducing the results in the paper "Seamless integration of target-controlled infusion and closed-loop anesthesia"
+Code for reproducing the results in the paper "Seamless integration of target-controlled infusion and closed-loop anesthesia" by Ylva Wahlquist and Kristian Soltesz.